 Herbolarios Navarro: Herbolarios are health food stores across Spain; they stock plant milks and usually a refrigerator of vegan meats and cheeses.
 This chain has many locations across Spain, with 8 locations in the city of Valencia.
 If you can’t make it to one of the vegan stors, these are a great option.

-We loved Valencia.
 We felt it had just the right balance between tourism and caring for its own residents.
 Of course, we couldn’t try every vegan restaurant in Valencia, though we did try in the short amount of time we had!
 Here are a few vegan restaurants in Valencia that we didn’t get to, but that either came highly recommended or are well-known and worth a mention.

 More Vegan and Vegetarian Restaurants in Valencia